Temporal artery inflammation symptoms treatment. What is temporal arteritis. Description of inflammation of the temporal artery

 1. increased density of the temporal arteries;

-2. their soreness that occurs when probing;
+2. their soreness that occurs when palpated;

 3. nodules on the scalp;